-- Identity theft and fraud: Phishers use the information they collect to make unlawful transactions or perform other forms of fraud, and up to a quarter of the victims never fully recover.
+- Identity theft and fraud: The phisher uses the collected information to make unlawful transactions or perform other forms of fraud; up to a quarter of the victims never fully recover.

 Enroll in our Cyber Security courses to be a master in this domain!

-As the name implies, a Dos attack focuses on disrupting network service.
+As the name suggests, a denial-of-service (DoS) attack focuses on disrupting network service.
 Attackers transmit a large amount of data traffic via the network until it becomes overloaded and stops working.
-Dos attacks can be carried out in a variety of methods, but the most common is a distributed denial-of-service attack.
-This involves the attacker sending traffic or data that will overload the system utilizing several machines.
+A DoS attack can be carried out in a variety of ways, but the most common is a distributed denial-of-service (DDoS) attack.
+It involves the attacker sending traffic or data, by utilizing several machines, that will overload the system.

-A person may not recognize that his or her computer has been hijacked and is helping to the Dos attack in many cases.
-Disrupting services can have major ramifications for security and Internet access; many large-scale dos attacks have occurred in the past.
-Many instances of large-scale DOS attacks have been implemented as a single sign of protests towards governments.
+An individual may not recognize that their computer has been hijacked and is helping to the DoS attack in many cases.
+Disrupting services can have major ramifications for security and internet access; many large-scale DoS attacks have occurred in the past.
+Many instances of large-scale DoS attacks have been implemented as a single sign of protests toward governments.

-The man-in-the-middle attack can obtain information from the end-user and the entity with which he or she is communicating by impersonating the endpoints in online information exchange.
+A man-in-the-middle attack can obtain information from the end user and the entity with which they are communicating by impersonating the endpoints in the online information exchange.

-Let’s look at an example to learn more about the attack.
+Let us take a look at an example to learn more about this attack.

-If the user is banging online, the man in the middle would communicate with the user by impersonating the bank.
-The man in the middle would receive all information transferred between both parties, including sensitive data such as bank accounts’ personal information.
+If the user is banking online, the man in the middle would communicate with the user by impersonating the bank.
+The man in the middle would receive all information transferred between the user and the bank including sensitive data related to bank accounts.

 Preparing for job interviews?
 Have a look at our cybersecurity interview questions to excel in your hiring journey!

 To become infected, we no longer need to click to accept a download or install a software update.
-Simply opening a compromised webpage may now allow dangerous code to be installed on the device.
-We only need to visit or drive by a website by clicking accept for any software, and the malicious code will be downloaded in the background to your device.
+Simply opening a compromised webpage may now allow dangerous code to be installed on our device.
+We only need to visit or drive by a website by clicking accept for any software, and malicious code will be downloaded in the background on our device.